What does counting mean?

 - They are regulated under other state and federal programs.

 - They are recycled in ways that don’t harm human health or the environment.

 For example, a household hazardous waste exclusion removes household waste from dangerous waste regulation.
-Other exclusions include treated wood waste, polychlorinated biphenyl's (PCBs), and waste reclaimed and reused in a closed loop system.
+Other exclusions include treated wood waste, polychlorinated biphenyls (PCBs), and waste reclaimed and reused in a closed loop system.
 Many other wastes are excluded in the regulations.
-This page lists some of the most common ones.
+The wastes mentioned here are some of the most common ones.